cstjean/ClobberingReload.jl/README.md

 ## Clobbering Reload

-Julia's `reload(mod)` loads `mod` from scratch, creating a new module object, then replaces the old module with the new one.
+Julia's `reload(mod)` loads `mod` from scratch, creating a new module object, then replaces the old module object with the new one.
 As a consequence:

 ```julia
 import A